Crazy Nights (Lonestar album)

-Crazy Nights is the second studio album by country music band Lonestar.
+Crazy Nights is the second studio album by American country music band Lonestar.
 Four singles were released from this album: "Come Cryin' to Me", "You Walked In", "Say When", and "Everything's Changed".
 "Come Cryin' to Me" reached number one on the Hot Country Songs charts.
 Also included is a cover of country rock band Pure Prairie League's single "Amie".

 "Come Cryin' to Me" and "Say When" were both co-written by John Rich, who also sang lead on "John Doe on a John Deere" and "What Do We Do with the Rest of the Night".
 All the other tracks feature Richie McDonald on lead vocals.
 This was Lonestar's last album to have a neotraditional country sound before developing a more crossover-friendly country-pop sound.
-This was also Lonestar's last album as a five-piece, as Rich left the band the following year when things were going down the wrong path.
+This was also Lonestar's last album as a five-piece as Rich left the band the following year.
 Rich's departure left McDonald as the group's sole lead vocalist because the record label said they wanted McDonald to be lead vocals only.
 After departing the group, he began a solo career on BNA, and eventually joined Big Kenny in the duo Big & Rich.

 "Cheater's Road" was later recorded by Chalee Tennison on her 2003 album Parading in the Rain.